Diving La Jolla

 Video by Travis Nilmeyer

-Where can you dive in La Jolla ?
+Where can you do diving in La Jolla?

 Mostly anywhere from the iconic seal-pupping grounds of Children's Pool to the Scripps Canyon.
 Most of these sites are accessible by shore, ranging from average to extreme physical activity levels.